mgwalker/mgwalker.github.io/src/readme.md

 - I'm generally pretty flexible, otherwise, and I don't mind changing things up if it turns out something isn't working for someone.

+### Count on me to...

+- Bring some humor and silliness to work.
+I believe that we can do our best work in places where we can have fun.
+- See the ways our seemingly small work can blossom into huge impacts.
+We are only with our partners for a fairly short time and sometimes when we leave, it can feel like we didn't do anything.
+But government is a very long game, and the small things we do today will ripple for years to come.
+- Celebrate our entire team.
+We do great work here at 18F and we should acknowledge and celebrate our accomplishments.

 ### Hobbies and interests

 - playing with my dog